4rund3v/rust_adventures/basics/common_programming_concepts/Readme.md

         The Tuple is a general way of grouping togehter a number of values and variety of types into one compound type.
-Tuple have a fixed length once declared they cannot grow or shrink in size. to access the tuple by index, var.index to print it {:?} then the var ```println!("tuple : {:?}", tup_var);```
+Tuple have a fixed length once declared they cannot grow or shrink in size. to access the tuple by index, var.index to print it {:?} then the var ```println!("tuple : {:?}", tup_var);``` The tuple without any values has a special name - unit,  the type and value of the unit is -- () Expressions implicitly return the unit value if they don't return any other value.

     - The array type
+        The array is a collection of multiple values, all values must have the same type Useful when we want the data to be allocated in the stack instead of the heap
+        - Similar to the vector type: the vector is a collection provided by the standard library and is allowed to grow or shrink in size.